Skip to content

 Configure a reverse proxy

-• Forward traffic to the *.go-vip.net convenience domain for any routes that should come to VIP (e.g., /blog/* ) along with any URL parameters sent by the end user.
+• Forward traffic to the *.go-vip.net convenience domain for any routes that should come to VIP along with any URL parameters sent by the end user.
+The requested path should be a valid route that exists within the VIP application (e.g. /blog/* ).

-• Set a Host HTTP request header to the application’s domain (Host: example.com), usually by passing the value that the end-user requested.
+• Set a Host: HTTP request header to the site’s domain (e.g. Host: example.com).
+This is usually set by passing the value that the end-user requested.
+To work as expected, this domain should be added to the site’s VIP Dashboard.

-• Forward the domain’s .well-known/acme-challenge/* route, or install a custom TLS certificate for the domain on the VIP environment.
+• Forward any requests for the domain’s .well-known/acme-challenge/* route to VIP, or install a custom TLS certificate for the domain on the VIP environment.

-• Have valid TLS certificates for public-facing domains (applied to the proxy).
+• Have valid TLS certificates for all public-facing domains applied to the reverse proxy.

 • Have DNS CNAME records for public-facing domains, pointed to the proxy.
 DNS updates for a domain must be made with the domain’s DNS provider.